ikolokotronis/music-platform-api/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a REST API for a music platform with functionalities like tracks, posts, messages etc. .
-Note that the project is still in progress, so the endpoints will be extended and may be changed.
+This is a REST API for a music platform with functionalities like tracks, posts, messages etc.
+#### Note
+The project is still in progress, so endpoints will be extended and may be changed.

 ## Built with